Volunteer teaches yoga to Pakistani female prison inmates

 Chapra partly took her inspiration from the Bhopal Central Jail in India, which holds some of India's most notorious convicts.
 Since yoga classes have started there, incidents of violence have dropped and inmates report a greater control over anger.

-The Indian government gives prisoners an incentive to do yoga: for every three months they remain in the program, their jail sentences are reduced by 15 days.
+The Indian government gives prisoners an incentive to do yoga: for every three months they remain in the programme, their jail sentences are reduced by 15 days.

 Pakistan, however, has no such incentive yet.